cylc/cylc-flow/doc/src/running-suites.rst

 At any point after job submission task jobs can be *polled* to check that their true state conforms to what is currently recorded by the suite server program.
-See ``cylc poll --help`` for how to poll one or more tasks manually.
+See :ref:`command-poll` for how to poll one or more tasks manually.

 Polling may be necessary if, for example, a task job gets killed by the